ericwa/ericw-tools/docs/vis.rst

 every five minutes so that progress will not be lost in case the computer needs to be rebooted or an unexpected power outage occurs.

-OPTIONS
+Options
 =======

+.. program:: vis

--threads n
+.. option:: -threads n

    Set number of threads explicitly.
 By default vis will attempt to detect the number of CPUs/cores available.

--fast
+.. option:: -fast

    Skip detailed calculations and calculate a very loose set of PVS data.
 Sometimes useful for a quick test while developing a map.

--level n
+.. option:: -level n

    Select a test level from 0 to 4 for detailed visibility calculations.
    Lower levels are not necessarily faster in in all cases.
 It is not recommended that you change the default level unless you are experiencing problems.
 Default 4.

--v
+.. option:: -v

    Verbose output.

--vv
+.. option:: -vv

    Very verbose output.

--noambientsky
+.. option:: -noambientsky

    Disable ambient sound generation for textures with names beginning with 'SKY'.

--noambientwater
+.. option:: -noambientwater

    Disable ambient sound generation for textures with names beginning with '*WATER' or '*04WATER'.

--noambientslime
+.. option:: -noambientslime

    Disable ambient sound generation for textures with names beginning with '*SLIME'.

--noambientlava
+.. option:: -noambientlava

    Disable ambient sound generation for textures with names beginning with '*LAVA'.

--noambient
+.. option:: -noambient

    Disable all ambient sound generation.

--visdist n
+.. option:: -visdist n

    Allow culling of areas further than n units.

-AUTHOR
+Author
 ======

 | Kevin Shanahan (aka Tyrann) - http://disenchant.net
 | Eric Wasylishen
 | Based on source provided by id Software

-REPORTING BUGS
+Reporting Bugs
 ==============

 | Please post bug reports at
   https://github.com/ericwa/tyrutils-ericw/issues.
 | Improvements to the documentation are welcome and encouraged.

-COPYRIGHT
+Copyright
 =========

 | Copyright (C) 2017 Eric Wasylishen